 In a survey collected by the Oil Price Information Service (OPIS), Costco has been named the number one brand for the top-low prices among the Fuels 50 brands, a ranking of the most effective fuel brands.
 Gas prices vary based on location, but it’s pretty obvious that Costco offers a pretty sweet deal for gasoline!

-What tips do you have on pinching those pennies on your gas bill?
+What tips do you have for saving money on gas?
 And, just for fun, I'd love to hear what city you're in and what the price of gas is in your hometown!

 Here are a few other posts you may be interested in: